allobankdev/allo-backend-test/allo-backend-test/README.md

 - GitHub Username: **Happid**
 - Spread Factor (calculated): **0.0063**

 This Spread factor is calculated automatically by the application based on the sum of the Unicode values of each character in the GitHub username, according to the rules described in the requirements.

+## Architectural Rationale
+### i.
+Polymorphism Justification
+The Strategy Pattern is used to handle multiple resource types within a single endpoint without using if-else or switch patterns.
+Each resource is implemented as a separate strategy, making code easier to develop and maintain.
+When a new resource is added, simply add a new strategy without changing existing controllers or services.

+### ii.
+Client Factory
+External API clients are created using FactoryBean to centralize and control the client creation and configuration process.
+This approach provides more flexibility than a standard
+@Bean, particularly for lifecycle management, initial configuration, and subsequent development without impacting business logic.

+### iii.
+Startup Runner Choice
+ApplicationRunner is used to fetch external data once at startup because it runs after the entire Spring Context is ready.
+This approach is safer than @PostConstruct and ensures the data is complete, immutable, and ready to use before the endpoint receives the request.